zabir-nabil/tf-model-server4-yolov3/README.md

 > Has both numpy image and base64 image support

-> It is slightly faster than tensorflow-model-server based on some benchmarks, but it has very limited functionalities.
+> It is slightly faster than tensorflow-model-server based on some benchmarks, but it has very limited functionalities

+> Not scalable yet